Upper School

 Level 2

 This advanced-level Talmud course is designed to enable students to read and comprehend the Talmud independently.
 In order to achieve this level of independence, students must master the reading and comprehension skills in both Talmud and Rashi.
-Moderate support in Tosafot as well as other commentary is expected even on this level.
+There is a focus on teaching the students to comprehend the Gemara on a deeper level and be able to identify connections between the different parts of the Gemara and their implications.

 9th Grade Navi